 Debbie – A Nightmare on Elm Street 4: The Dream Master

 The roach motel sequence in Nightmare on Elm Street 4 is probably the most well known from that particular movie, which makes a lot of sense because it is probably the most outlandish kill that the franchise ever came up with.
 Debbie is terrified of bugs.
 She hates them.
 She’s also a total health nut and nothing means more to her than body image.
-Freddy takes both of these strong aspects of her character and decides to combine them by having Debbie mutate into a cockroach.
-The transformation is inventive, the cockroach bursts up from underneath her skin and the FX work is great.
+Freddy takes both of these strong aspects of her character and combines them by having Debbie mutate into a cockroach.
+The transformation is inventive, the cockroach bursts up from underneath her skin.
+The FX work is great.
 She then finds herself insect-sized in a roach motel that is picked up and crushed by Freddy.

 Part of what makes Carlos’ death so spectacular is just how prolonged it is.
 Freddy always likes to play a bit of cat-and-mouse with his victims, but he really draws this one out.
-Carlos has a hearing aid without which he cannot hear anything.
-So Freddy takes it from him, stalking him in helpless silence, then gives the hearing aid back.
+Carlos has a hearing aid, without which he cannot hear anything.
+So Freddy takes it from him, stalking the poor guy in helpless silence, only to give the hearing aid back.
 Of course, it’s not an act of kindness on Freddy’s part, he instead gives Carlos super-hearing.
 With all sounds now pounding in his head, Freddy scratches his knives against a chalkboard until Carlos’ head explodes.
 This death is actually Robert Englund’s favorite of the entire series.

 The first film to star Johnny Depp also sends him out in style.
-Glen is trying to stay awake and fails, which is actually most of what his character does throughout the movie, and is then sucked down into his bed.
+Glen is trying to stay awake and fails, (which is actually most of what his character does throughout the movie) and is then sucked down into his bed.
 Instead of simply getting sliced to ribbons, Glen is completely liquidated and a geyser of blood shoots up through the hole in the bed and fills the room.
-A deleted scene shows Glen’s body being spit back up afterwards, but the scene works perfectly as is.
+A deleted scene shows Glen’s body being spit back up afterwards, but the sequence works perfectly as is.